kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 ## Working with other developers

-I really don't have experience with working with other devepe
+I really don't have experience with working with other developers, i don't even think i have the contacts of up to 5 developers on my phone, i want this to change, i was in contact with a lot of devel
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTAzNjI4MzhdfQ==
+eyJoaXN0b3J5IjpbLTE1MzAyNDg1MjJdfQ==
 -->